Dr Charlie Ball

 Lord Bilimoria will discuss the importance of Enterprise Education in universities, as well as the spirit of enterprise within universities.
 He will discuss the ability of universities to engage with business and to be the creators of the entrepreneurs in the future.
 In the case of Lord Bilimoria, he came up with the idea of Cobra Beer whilst a student at Cambridge; unsatisfied with overly gassy lagers and ales that didn’t match well with Indian food, he decided to create a less gassy lager with the flavour of a lager but the smoothness of an ale.

-Centre Director at SETsquared Bristol
+Chair of Business Acceleration Centres at SETsquared Partnership and Centre Director at SETsquared Bristol

-Monika’s career includes facilitating open innovation programmes between corporates, academics and startups and global innovation events at Fortune 500 firm Cognizant, leading delivery on fintech innovation programmes at innovation consultancy ENTIQ, setting up a student incubator at the University of Westminster, running an entrepreneurial community of 6,000 members, setting up two co-working spaces and a digital acceleration programme at Dreamstake in London.
+Monika’s career includes facilitating open innovation programmes between corporates, academics, startups and global innovation events at Fortune 500 firm Cognizant, leading delivery on fintech innovation programmes at innovation consultancy ENTIQ, setting up a student incubator at the University of Westminster, running an entrepreneurial community of 6,000 members, setting up two co-working spaces and a digital acceleration programme at Dreamstake in London.
 Monika holds an MSc in Business Innovation and in her spare time runs a small arts business called Macrame Art and loves spending time outdoors.

 Professor Geoff Scott